 If you want to support us in our fight against ALS, then please get in touch with us via e-mail.

-Fortunately my was is a fighter and she did not fight alone.
-Together with friends, my mum handcrafted thousands of napkin bowls, organised benefit dinners, and motivated many to participate in various fundraising activities: the Amsterdam City Swim, the Tour du ALS up the Mont Ventoux, France… Her persistency and ever lasting smile has resulted in thousands of Euro’s raised for research.
+Fortunately my mum was is a fighter and she did not fight alone.
+Together with friends, my mum handcrafted thousands of napkin bowls, organised benefit dinners, and motivated many to participate in various fundraising activities: the Amsterdam City Swim, the Tour du ALS up the Mont Ventoux, France… Her persistency and ever lasting smile has resulted in hundreds of thousands of Euro’s raised for research.
 Unfortunately, it was too late for her as the monster ALS killed her merciless.